Appendix B.1 - Allowing Space for Not-Knowing: What My Journal Teaches Me, Part 1

 I went back to the original journal entries to do focused observations looking for more included terms for these four domains.
 I rephrased some included terms into more general statements.
 For example, instead of “Matt dissented but when he found out he could work on his own, he decided to join the forces” I put the following into the domain of my-role-as-teacher-of-reading: “let students vote but don’t force consensus; let dissenters go their own way.”
 I also put this same Matt-event into the domain of student-acts-which-captured-my-interest: “Students who don’t want to accept the class-voted decision.”
 I was surprised how many more included terms I found by the time I had completed the second domain analysis.

 I now needed to limit my study further and I stewed over which domain to choose for further analysis.
-I finally selected “The Uses of the Journal for Me” because of several reasons: what I saw surfacing through the domain analysis fascinated me; it had one of the smaller lists of included terms and so seemed more manageable in light of time constraints of the current project; and I am wanting to promote teachers as researchers and thought that such analyses might provide some insights for me to share with colleagues.
+I finally selected “The Uses of the Journal for Me” for several reasons: what I saw surfacing through the domain analysis fascinated me; it had one of the smaller lists of included terms and so seemed more manageable in light of time constraints of the current project; and I am wanting to promote teachers as researchers and thought that such analyses might provide some insights for me to share with colleagues.

 With this focus, which by the way came five weeks into the study, I went back to the journals for “focused observations” (Spradley, 1980) searching for more included terms.
 The list expanded to 31 included terms.